-EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material; is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.

-AN ACT relating to housing; providing for the creation and maintenance of a statewide low-income housing database; providing under certain circumstances for the reporting of available rental housing that is suitable for persons with disabilities; creating new definitions of "affordable housing" and "attainable housing"; revising old definitions of "affordable housing"; revising provisions relating to "affordable housing" to include new definitions of "affordable housing" and "attainable housing"; and providing other matters properly relating thereto.
+AN ACT relating to housing; providing for the creation and maintenance of a statewide low-income housing database: providing for the maintenance of the Nevada Housing Registry; creating new definitions of "affordable housing" and "attainable housing"; revising old definitions of "affordable housing"; revising provisions relating to "affordable housing" to include new definitions of "affordable housing" and "attainable housing"; and providing other matters properly relating thereto.